What to Wear in Minneapolis

 Minneapolis winters are among the most extreme in the US — January average highs of 24°F combine with open prairie wind to produce wind chills reaching -20°F or colder, where cotton base layers are genuinely dangerous.
 The 80-block downtown Skyway system allows indoor winter navigation, but stepping outside requires serious preparation.
 Summers pivot to genuine warmth at 84°F in July; the city's Scandinavian-influenced layered aesthetic rewards quality winter investment and vibrant summer color.

-Based on 72°F and partly cloudy
+Based on 76°F and clear sky

 top / Short-Sleeve Top